 Life was hard back then and I imagine just from my grandfather’s stories of her, suffered many identity issues of her own.
 The Long Road focuses on my own identity issues.
 I had an abusive father, a difficult relationship with a half sibling and a mother who had to work all the time to raise us.
 My story is similar to others.
 The purpose in this series is to document my life up until I was 15 when I became pregnant with my oldest daughter.
 The series is helping me learn and understand the issues I suffered that helped form who I am today.
 I hope it will do the same for others out there.

-Crystal Davis, what reaction do you intend to provoke in people looking at your photos?
+What reaction do you intend to provoke in people looking at your photos?

 I definitely aim to impact the audience to make them understand an issue or want to learn more if they cannot relate personally.
 For those that relate personally, I hope to give some peace that they are not alone.
 In Stopping the Sadness for instance, I would hope a depressed teen might look at these dead girls and really see suicide as a bad and permanent decision.
 Hoping it would make them evaluate the decision deeper.
 For a parent, I hope it would make them pay attention to the signs.
 I’ve seen too many parents with a child being bullied or going through a break-up tell themselves it is normal.
 Only to see them suffer a loss from suicide.
 We need to learn to pay attention and get involved.